 Deploying Application JARs to Apache Geode Members

-You can dynamically deploy your application JAR files to specific members or to all members in your distributed system.
+You can dynamically deploy your application JAR files to specific members or to all members in your cluster.
 Geode automatically keeps track of JAR file versions; autoloads the deployed JAR files to the CLASSPATH; and auto-registers any functions that the JAR contains.

 To deploy and undeploy application JAR files in Apache Geode, use the

 undeploy command.
 You can deploy a single JAR or multiple JARs (by either specifying the JAR filenames or by specifying a directory that contains the JAR files), and you can also target the deployment to a member group or multiple member group.
-For example, after connecting to the distributed system where you want to deploy the JARs, you could type at the
+For example, after connecting to the cluster where you want to deploy the JAR files, you could type at the

 gfsh> deploy --jars=group1_functions.jar